matt-dong-123/dotfiles/README.md

 Thanks to @[Sin-cy]("https://www.github.com/Sin-cy") for providing the install.sh template in his own dotfiles!

 You can raise issues if you run into any problems.
 I'll try as hard as I can!
+==Remember, my dotfiles are for myself, so it might not work for you.==